SeldonIO/seldon-core/doc/source/reference/apis/v2-protocol.md

 The V2 Inference Protocol is an industry-wide effort to provide an standardised protocol to communicate with different inference servers (e.g. MLServer, Triton, etc.) and orchestrating frameworks (e.g. Seldon Core, KServe, etc.).
-The spec for the V2 Inference Protocol defines both the endpoints and payload schemas for REST and gRPC interfaces.
+The spec of the V2 Inference Protocol defines both the endpoints and payload schemas for REST and gRPC interfaces.

+As part of the V2 Protocol, you can find endpoints for:

+- Health endpoints, to assess liveness and readiness of your models.
+- Inference endpoints, to interact with your models.
+- Metadata endpoints, to your modes' metadata (e.g. expected inputs, expected outputs, etc.).
+- Model repository endpoints, to load and unload models dynamically.

 ## REST